 Wisconsin Statutes Section 66.1105(4)(h)2. provides authority for a City to amend the boundaries of an existing Tax Increment District for purposes of adding and/or subtracting territory up to a total of four times during the life of the District.
-The boundaries of the Donor District have not previously been amended.
+The boundaries of the Donor District have been amended once prior to this Amendment.
 Since this amendment does not involve the addition or subtraction of territory from the District, it is not counted against the number of available boundary amendments.

-This Project Plan Amendment supplements and does not supersede or replace any component of the original Project Plan unless specifically stated.
-All components of the original Project Plan remain in effect.
+This Project Plan Amendment supplements and does not supersede or replace any component of the original Project Plan, or any component of previously adopted Project Plan Amendments, unless specifically stated.
+All components of the original Project Plan, and its previously adopted Project Plan Amendments, remain in effect.